 This course of study prepares students for understanding and dealing with the legal and managerial frameworks of public service, nonprofit, and quasi-governmental institutions.
 All courses are offered on the Indianapolis campus.

+Candidates admitted to the law school in 1993 and after must earn 84 credit hours in law courses and 34 credit hours in SPEA courses.
 Students must also complete a research paper, which is supervised by both schools, in the last year of the combined program.
 Credit for this supervised research will be arranged and will count toward degree requirements in both schools.
 Candidates must select topics and obtain faculty approval from both schools no later than the end of the third year of the combined program.
 Topics must include elements of both disciplines.